SCHOOL OF PUBLIC HEALTH

 Bioethics and Health Professionalism

-The mission of the department is to provide outstanding tertiary education across the spectrum of Bioethics, through its academic programs, research, and consultancy with the aim of improving ethical care in research, clinic, and public health
+To provide outstanding tertiary education across the spectrum of bioethics through its academic programmes, research, and consultancy, thereby improving ethical care in research, clinical practice, and public health.

 Local and International Collaborators